mklrlnd424/tags/syllabus-session-1.md

 ## Three Trees

 The word "reset" is loaded with so many connotations that it is nearly meaningless.
-For the purposes of this session, you can read "reset" as "bring-into-alignment-with-a-commit".
+For the purposes of this session, you can read "reset" as "set-current-branch-to-a-commit".
 We'll explore how this works for managing local changes.

 See [Reset Demystified](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified){:target="_blank"}.

-- HEAD (or something that will become HEAD).
-- Index
-- Workspace
+These are the three trees:

+- HEAD - pointer to the current branch, which points to a commit
+- Index - the place you add to; the staging area for commits
+- Workspace - the files checked out on disk (not including the git repo itself - that would be too meta)

 <hr>
 You can follow along in the [Session 1 Student Handout](session-1-handout).